 An induction programme is in place to help the successful integration of a new employee or volunteer.
-Irrespective of whether a formal programme is attended, according to their role, each employee requires familiarisation with the ethos of the Congregation, introductions to Brothers and to colleagues, familiarisation with the way of proceeding in organisations and explanations of day-to-day processes and human resource policies including: grievance and disciplinary procedures, dignity at work and also the introduction of the Province's Safeguarding Children policy.
+Irrespective of whether a formal programme is attended, according to their role, each employee requires familiarisation with the ethos of the Congregation, introductions to Brothers and to colleagues, familiarisation with the way of proceeding in organisations and explanations of day-to-day processes and human resource policies including: grievance and disciplinary procedures, dignity at work and also the introduction of the Congregation's Safeguarding Children policy.
 Familiarity with lines of management and supervision are particularly important along with clarification of their role and expectations of them.

-- On appointment, each person will be given: - The name of the Local Safeguarding Representative and advised of the role of the Local Representative in relation to child protection procedures. - They should also be given an overview of the Safeguarding Children policy for working with children and young people.
-They will be asked to study it and sign that they are willing to comply with it.
+On appointment, each person will be given:

+- The name of the Local Safeguarding Representative and advised of the role of the Local Representative in relation to child protection procedures. - They should also be given an overview of the Safeguarding Children policy for working with children and young people.